 - Gentle Giant: Riki's teacher Mr. Kuroki, nicknamed "Godzilla" by his students.
 He's a compassionate and nurturing guy who "punishes" his students by tickling them, and wants them to develop compassion for others, including disabled people.

-- Go Out with a Smile: Momoko, very unsettling for the film's standards.
+- Go Out with a Smile: Momoko dies smiling in her hospital bed, surrounded by those she loves.
 She ascended to a higher plane of existence, though.

 - Heel–Face Turn: Almost all people who were against being with Momoko.

 - I Just Want to Be Normal: Momoko's raison d'etre.